 Study area

 Guam (13.5° N, 144.8° E; 544 km2) is the largest and southernmost island of the Mariana Island Archipelago in the Western Pacific.
 The dominant forest type of Guam is limestone karst forest.
 Plant communities in these forests are growing on top of calcareous rock – the brittle, fossilized remains of ancient marine organisms.
 This karst is extremely porous and easily weathered by water, creating sharp and porous features that hold very little topsoil [30,32].
 It is extremely rugged and difficult to walk on, with small crevasses and holes throughout.
+While a variety of karst types exist in northern Guam, our seedling plot and transect sites all occurred on reef facies and detrital facies of what is classified as Mariana Limestone – that is, Plio-Pleistocene reef and lagoon that comprises 75% of Guam’s karst formations [33].

 Guam contains a variety of habitats, but karst forests were chosen as the focus of this study because they contain a larger variety of native and endemic tree species relative to other habitats, such as savannah or ravine forest [29,31].
 We chose sites for this project that were considered native limestone karst forest in order to maintain similarities between sites and maximize the likelihood of discerning differences due to pig and deer abundance rather than other site characteristics like history of disturbance or species composition.
 Native trees still dominated these sites.
 However, the relative abundances of vegetation differ from early descriptions of Guam forests [30,31].
-This, and especially the absence of scat amongst a mixture of other non-native plants, insects, and mammals [23] provided an ideal setting for investigating roles in a novel ecosystem.
+This, and especially the absence of birds amongst a mixture of other non-native plants, insects, and mammals [23] provided an ideal setting for investigating roles in a novel ecosystem.

 Effect of ungulates on seedling survival

 To assess ungulate effects on seedling survival, we set up paired plots in eight selected karst forest sites in northern Guam.
 At each site, we erected a 1.8-m tall chicken-wire fence around one plot, and left the adjacent plot unfenced, allowing ungulate access.
-The fenced and unfenced plots were placed so that individual pairs had similar canopy cover, rockiness, and forest structure.
 Each seedling plot covered an area of about 3.5 m x 5.5 m.
-Since the paired plots were adjacent, very little differed between them in canopy composition and cover.
-We also consciously avoided large gaps in canopy cover, depressions in the substrate, or any other features that might have caused a difference between the paired plots outside of our treatments.
+The fenced and unfenced plots were placed so that individual pairs had similar canopy cover, rockiness, and adult tree composition and density.
+Very little differed between them in topography and ground cover.
+While species composition of adult trees already present was almost impossible to match exactly, species composition often overlapped, and we found no significant differences between numbers of adult trees, average diameter at breast height, and average height of adult trees between paired plots.
+All of our sites had over 70% canopy cover, and we avoided gaps, depressions in the substrate, or any other features that might have caused a difference between the paired plots outside of our treatments.